UH guard DeJon Jarreau is developing his jump shot. (Photo by F. Carter Smith)

 University of Houston's bench certainly brings it.
 (Photo by F. Carter Smith)

-Chris Harris Jr. makes an impact inside for the University of Houston.
+Chris Harris Jr. can make an impact inside for the University of Houston.
 (Photo by F. Carter Smith)

 University of Houston guard Corey Davis is a steady hand.
 (Photo by F. Carter Smith.)

-DeJon Jarreau's ability to get to the rim figures to only become more important for the University of Houston.
+DeJon Jarreau's ability to push the pace and get to the rim is game changing for the University of Houston.
 (Photo by F. Carter Smith.)

 Nate Hinton isn't letting a broken nose stop him from making an impact.
 (Photo by F. Carter Smith)